kdabwl/SmallObjects/README.md

 Oh, well: a Readme is due and it shall be about design, ideas, desiderata, problems and how that was made to work.
 I'll make the Readme a log and add new items top down (click `outline` button).
 Enjoy!

-### 5. parting-up the decisions for a responsive free-programmable Polymorphic Inline Cache
+### 5. parting-up decisions towards a responsive free-programmable Polymorphic Inline Cache

-There are situations where a method activation can see that the desicions made, in a call site, for branching, could have been more to the case.
+There are situations where a `method activation` can see that the decisions made, in a call site, for branching, could have been more to the case.
 If the decisions were a piece of bits, we want to move that piece either closer to the call site or closer to the callee.
 This results in a basically free-programmable Polymorphic Inline Cache.
 When the compiler has no choice, as in e.g. compiling `self zork`, it defers to guard the sender side with `self doesNotUnderstand: #zork`.<br>
 If, on the other side, there can only be one implementor of e.g. `#evaluate:in:to:notifying:ifFail:`, it is sufficient to guard the implementor side with `(self class inheritsFrom: theMethod methodClass) or: [self doesNotUnderstand: theMethod selector]`.
-Contrast this with ´method lookup` where `selectors` (in perhaps huge dictionaries) are compared -- here we 'only' check `inheritance relations`.
+Contrast this with `method lookup` where `selectors` (in perhaps huge dictionaries) are searched for -- here we 'only' check `inheritance relations`.<br>
+The `SmallObjects compiler` can automate this and add a &lt;pragma …&gt; to the `compiled method`.
+This is made available for editing the `method source`.
+At the present time, the mechanism/s can be added manually but there is as yet no tool support.
+Yet the `primitiveInheritsFrom_or_` is already available and used.

 ### 4. the best developed talent for the most complex task (~chiropractic to ~oneself)